ridoansaleh/ridoansaleh/README.md

 ### Hi, I'm [Ridoan Saleh](https://www.linkedin.com/in/ridoansalehnasution/) 👋

-I'm a Fullstack Developer with 8+ years of experience in JavaScript frameworks like Vue, React, TypeScript etc. Currently looking for a remote opportunity to contribute my skills and grow with a dynamic team.
+I'm a software developer with over 8 years of experience in web development, including 6 years specializing in frontend technologies and more than 2 years working as a Full-Stack JavaScript Developer.

 <!--
 <div id="badges">